 The Jane is a historic and fun budget option with a rooftop bar and adjoining club.
 Rooms can be small, but it’s hard to beat the price in NYC, especially since they have a great location in Greenwich Village near the Hudson River and High Line.

 New York has cracked down on Airbnb, so you can no longer rent private apartments in Manhattan.
-There are still good private options in Brooklyn and Queens though.
+There are still some good private options in Brooklyn and Queens though.

 Disclosure: This article contains some affiliate links.
 If you make a booking through certain links, we receive a small commission at no extra cost to you, which helps maintain this website.